 Text field (this is not labeled):

-Note: Before copying and pasting your content into the CMS, it’s best to first paste the content into an application like Notepad.
+Note: Before copying and pasting your content into Digital Agent, it’s best to first paste the content into an application like Notepad.
 This removes any hidden formatting that your Word document or website content may have.

 Note: To learn more about setting up proper heading structures, see the “How do I set up proper heading structures?” question in the FAQ section.

 ‘Categories’: Click one or more checkbox options to assign a category for your blog post.
-This helps the CMS organize your posts on your site.
+This helps Digital Agent organize your posts on your site.

 This creates meta tags for this blog post.